ricardolmsilva/ls2-final-project/README.md

 # ls2-final-project

-That was my final project developed to discipline of JavaScript where I I was able learn AngularJS
+That was my final project developed to discipline of JavaScript where I was able learn AngularJS